rvennam/kube-code-camp/exercise-4/README.md

         secretName: apikey
   ```

-1. Build the application using the yaml.
+1. Create the deployment and services making up your application using the .yml file.

    ```
    kubectl create -f watson-deployment.yml
    ```

-2. Verify the pod has been created:
+2. Verify the pods have been created:

    ```
    kubectl get pods